MaitreyeeGhosh/theschoolofai/endgame/v1.0/readme.md

 1. The car. kv : Which is the Kivy configuration file
 2. Endgame.ai.py – This contains the TD3 network and all associated methods
-3. Endgame_map.py – This is the main Game program which controls the agent by getting feedback from the environment
+3. Endgame_map.py – This is the main Game program which controls the agent by getting feedback from the environment Endgame_map_updt.py – Along with the cropped image it includes orientation , - orientation, Angle, distance and sand/road to state parameters

 Endgame_map.py
 ====================